open-telemetry/opentelemetry-android/instrumentation/httpurlconnection/README.md

 - When the getInputStream()/getErrorStream() APIs are called, the span concludes after the stream is fully read, an IOException is encountered, or the stream is closed.
 - When the disconnect API is called.

 Spans won't be automatically ended and reported otherwise.
 If any of your URLConnection requests do not call the span concluding APIs mentioned above, refer the section entitled ["Scheduling Harvester Thread"](#scheduling-harvester-thread).
-This section provides guidance on setting up a recurring thread that identifies unreported, idle connections (those that have been read from but have been inactive for more than 10 seconds) and concludes any open spans associated with them.
+This section provides guidance on setting up a recurring thread that identifies unreported, idle connections and ends/reports any open spans associated with them.
+Idle connections are those that have been read from previously but have been inactive for a particular configurable time interval (defaults to 10 seconds).

 > The minimum supported Android SDK version is 21, though it will also instrument APIs added in the Android SDK version 24 when running on devices with API level 24 and above.